GatorIncubator/gatorgrouper/README.md

 [article](http://www.cs.allegheny.edu/sites/gkapfham/programming/research/idea/2017/07/14/Virtual-Environments/)
 to further develop your understanding of this topic.

-GatorGrouper requires users to use Python3.
+GatorGrouper requires users to use Python 3.
 You can type `python --version` to check the current Python version on your device.
-If you do not have the right Python version, or you can not download or upgrade Python on your devices, you can download [Pyenv](https://github.com/pyenv/pyenv) tool to set up the virtual environment of the newest Python version.
+If you do not have the right Python version, or you can not download or upgrade Python on your devices, you can download the [Pyenv](https://github.com/pyenv/pyenv) tool to set up a virtual environment for the newest Python version.

-To install Pyenv, you can use [Pyenv Installer](https://github.com/pyenv/pyenv-installer).
-By typing the command in terminal:
+To install Pyenv, you can use [Pyenv Installer](https://github.com/pyenv/pyenv-installer) by typing the command in terminal:

 ```shell
 curl https://pyenv.run | bash